Test in production without watermarks.

 {

-// Specify the pdf path
+// Specify the path to the PDF file

 string pdfFilePath = "output.pdf";

-// Open the PDF document
+// Open the PDF document in import mode

 PdfDocument document = PdfReader.Open(pdfFilePath, PdfDocumentOpenMode.Import);